MarcoLFrancisco/Hybrid-Free-Busy-Configuration-Checker/README.md

 Please make sure that the account used is a member of the Local Administrator group.
 This should be fulfilled on Exchange servers by being a member of the Organization Management group.
 However, if the group membership was adjusted or in case the script is executed on a non-Exchange system like a management server, you need to add your account to the Local Administrator group.

+Other Pre Requisites:

+AD management Tools:

+If not available, they can be installed with the following command:

+  Install-windowsfeature -name AD-Domain-Services -IncludeManagementTools

+Imports and Intalls the following Modules (if not available):

+PSSnapin: microsoft.exchange.management.powershell.snapin
+Module  : ActiveDirectory Module
+Module  : ExchangeOnlineManagement Module

 Syntax: